-The Natural Heritage Chapter contains robust objectives and policies for the conservation, protection and management of the County's natural heritage which are generally positive for the protection of designated areas, biodiversity in the wider countryside, for specific handling of non-native invasive species, population and human health, landscape, townscape, water quality, flooding and air quality.
+The Natural Heritage Chapter contains objectives and policies for the conservation, protection and management of the County's natural heritage which are generally positive for the protection of designated areas, biodiversity in the wider countryside, for specific handling of non-native invasive species, population and human health, landscape, townscape, water quality, flooding and air quality.
 Although development will continue to be permitted in the County subject to site assessment and technical considerations; the cumulative impact on natural heritage must be assessed and considered.
-These have been addressed through the Appropriate Assessment Screening of development proposals for The Chapter also includes biodiversity, invasive species, designated sites, undesignated sites; biodiversity in the wider countryside, heritage gardens, demesnes and parks, hedgerows and stone walls, woodlands and trees, wetlands, landscape and geological sites of importance.
-The chapter also deals with Green Infrastructure and the need to formulate a The economic potential for geo-tourism is recognised and through strong development management it will be possible to create a sustainable tourism sector based around these natural assets.
-The Chapter also deals specifically with Water Resources and Quality addressing: Ground Water; Surface Water through the Water Framework Directive (WFD) and mechanisms contained within the Directive for the monitoring of the counties waters.
-The specific focus on the ecological quality of the Counties' natural water resources.
+The Chapter includes biodiversity, invasive species, designated sites, biodiversity in the wider countryside, heritage gardens, demesnes and parks, hedgerows and stone walls, woodlands and trees, wetlands, landscape and geological sites of importance.
+The economic potential for geo-tourism is recognised and through strong development management it will be possible to create a sustainable tourism sector based around these natural assets.
+WATER.....